-In Lebanon, backgammon is much more than just a game to pass the time; it’s tied into Lebanese identity.
-With the support of the Ministry of Tourism, we explore the ritual.
+In Lebanon, backgammon is much more than just a game to pass the time; it’s a cornerstone of Lebanese identity.

 Artfully fusing oriental classics with western beats, there’s no mistaking the sound of Lebanese rock act Arnabeat.

 For the happier times in life, to be celebrated with family and friends, Lebanon revels with the traditional zalghouta, a unique way to express and share the joy!